Karbala SC

-Karbala Sport Club is an Iraqi football club based in Karbala that plays in the Iraqi Premier League, the top tier of Iraqi football.
+Karbala Sports Club is an Iraqi professional football club based in Karbala that plays in the Iraqi Premier Division League, the second tier of Iraqi football.

-SWAT Incident
+SWAT incident

 On June 23, 2013, after a match against Al-Quwa Al-Jawiya, seven football players of Karbala FC and their coach were beaten by the anti-terror police.
 They used sticks and batons against the coach and his players.
 Five of them were in critical condition, and on the 30th of June, Mohammed Al-Jaboury, coach of Karbala FC has died in hospital.

 Stadium

 Karbala International Stadium is a purpose built football stadium being constructed in Karbala, Iraq.
 It was opened in 2016 in which it has the capacity to hold 30,000 people and become the new home of the club.